Becoming Catholic (RCIA)

 Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, then I will enter his house and dine with him, and he with me.
 Revelation 3:20

 Do you want a relationship with Jesus Christ and a change in your life?

 Do you feel the Catholic Church is a community you would like to be a part of?

 Do you want to learn about Jesus Christ, the scriptures, the church doctrine and prayers that Catholics follow?

 Are you interested in becoming Catholic and have questions about what steps you need to take next?

-The formal explanation of the way an individual becomes Catholic is described below.
+Below is a formal explanation of the way an individual becomes Catholic.

 Rite of Christian Initiation for Adults & Children